Get court-approved papers and instructions for filing an uncontested divorce without a lawyer. Only $139 for the whole packet of forms!

 Getting your Washington State divorce paperwork online is a quick and affordable way to receive a full WA State divorce packet after passing a quick questionnaire on our website.
 You will get a full set of completed forms for the dissolution of marriage and detailed instructions on how to file the documents with the court.

 Being really fast is one of the key benefits of our service that lets us stand out among numerous competitors in the market.
 Take 30 minutes to complete an online questionnaire, and our system will generate all the needed forms for your case and send them to your profile within a few days.

 Ordering your Washington State divorce forms online will allow you to save both time and money.
-You will not need to hire a lawyer to prepare your documents and pay them thousands for that, or look for everything yourself spending days doing a research.
+You will not need to hire a lawyer to prepare your documents and pay them thousands for that or spend days researching how to complete divorce forms and what information to include.

 Answer Relevant Questions

 When you and your spouse have agreed on all the post-divorce issues, you may file for WA uncontested divorce.
 The marriage dissolution process for such cases is simplified significantly, and there will be no trial, only a final hearing.
 Therefore you don’t need a lawyer unless you feel you cannot do without their help.
 Divorce by agreement is definitely less expensive and can be finalized in 3 months.

 In Washington state, an uncontested divorce is obviously a preferable option for spouses who would like to have alternatives to hiring lawyers, for example, getting help online for a very affordable price.

 Divorce in a state of Washington usually starts with completing and filing divorce forms with the court and paying the required filing fees.
 Once it’s done, the spouse who filed the papers should ask someone over 18 to hand-deliver the copies of the forms to the other spouse.
 The copies must be signed and filed, and the hearing can be scheduled in 90 days after the initial filing.

 Here is a short overview of steps to filing for divorce in Washington: